10-12 months

 Children with cleft lip with or without cleft palate face a variety of challenges, depending on the type and severity of the cleft.

 • Difficulty in feeding.
 Feeding is one of the most immediate problems after birth.
 While most babies with a cleft lip can be breastfed, the cleft palate may make breastfeeding difficult.
+Babies with cleft palate will need feeding through a specialized bottle.

 • Ear infections and hearing loss.
 Children with cleft palate are particularly at risk of developing middle ear fluid and hearing loss, especially if the procedure is delayed after the age of one year old.